Cocoa for Generations

 This information will be regularly updated after the end of each crop year.

 The challenges the cocoa industry faces are complex and must be tackled collectively.
 We firmly support the frameworks for action introduced by the governments of Côte d’Ivoire and Ghana as part of the Cocoa and Forests Initiative.
 In full alignment with these frameworks, we have developed company action plans for the two countries and are proud to share our progress: Mars Action Plans.
-The action plans set out our actions, targets and progress achieved so far within the three CFI pillars of Forest Protection and Restoration, Sustainable Production and Farmers’ Livelihoods, and Community Engagement and Social Inclusion.
+The action plans set out our actions, targets, progress achieved so far and our investments between 2019 and 2022 within the three CFI pillars of Forest Protection and Restoration, Sustainable Production and Farmers’ Livelihoods, and Community Engagement and Social Inclusion.
 We are working in partnership with all our suppliers and technical expert organizations to pursue quality implementation of our CFI country action plans.

-Following Côte d’Ivoire and Ghana, our priority countries for 2021 are Indonesia, Brazil and Cameroon.
-This year, we will complete forest risk assessments in these countries and develop a country action plan for Indonesia.
-The Action for Brazil and Cameroon will be published in 2021.
-With respect to Ecuador, we will complete a further risk assessment in 2021 as well as review our approach in other countries from which we source cocoa.
-Learn more about our approach to cocoa and forests.
+Following Côte d’Ivoire and Ghana, our priority countries for 2021 are Indonesia and Brazil.
+This year, we will complete forest risk assessments in these countries and develop country action plans.
+For Ecuador and Cameroon, we will complete further risk assessments in 2021 and will publish action plans in 2022.
+We are also reviewing our approach in other countries from which we source cocoa.

 *As defined by the Accountability Framework Initiative